 The HMD can be used as a standalone device.
 It doesn’t have the limitation of just being of use when head-mounted.
 Various input-output devices can interface on the external surfaces of HMD.
 These could include buttons, keys of a keyboard or touch sensors which may even overlap displays.

-Coming to the projector part of the device, the HMD can project images on any surface close to it.
+The HMD can project images on any surface close to the projector part of the device.
 Apple hasn’t defined any clear distance from the surface yet.
 One premium example is projecting an image of a virtual keyboard with which a user may actually be able to interact and provide inputs to the device.

 The user can enter the alphanumeric information by pressing the buttons of the virtual keyboard.
 Some sort of three-dimensional image sensor may make this possible by sensing the finger inputs and processing them successfully.